torodb/stampede/CONTRIBUTING.md

 * Contact us at toro at ToroDB dot com before sending a pull request, to have a contributor agreement signed with us.
 This is a requirement for your pull request to be merged upstream.

-* Changes and pull requests should be performed from the ``dev`` branch, instead of ``master``.
+* Changes and pull requests should be performed from the ``devel`` branch, instead of ``master``.
 Please adhere as much as possible to the apparent style of the code you are editing.

 [1]: https://groups.google.com/forum/#!forum/torodb-dev